How Canada helped save the UN's International Labour Organization from the Nazis

 But as important as the ILO has become for workers in Canada there is much more to be done.
 Unions in Canada are lobbying for the adoption of conventions on domestic workers (C-189), migrant workers (C-143), Indigenous people (C-169) and the proposed Convention on Violence Against Women at Work.

-If there is one thing you should memorize about the ILO it is this: there is no way that a multinational treaty organization which has labour unions as part of the top leadership would ever be created today.
-We need to, not only celebrate the ILO's survival over the past 100 years, but make sure that it exists for many more years to come.
+If there is one thing you should remember about the ILO it is this: there is no way that a multinational treaty organization which has labour unions as part of the top leadership would ever be created today.
+We need to not only celebrate the ILO's survival over the past 100 years, but make sure that it exists for many more years to come.

 Marc Bélanger is the news producer at RadioLabour -- the international labour movement's radio service.
 He is a former head of the ILO's Labour Education program in Turin, Italy.